When You're the Fixer Upper

 Recently, another renovation project began, but instead of being done on our house, this one is occurring with one of its occupants.
 For years, I’ve dreamed of doing a major reassessment and reworking of my wardrobe and style.
 Unfortunately, the demands and distractions of everyday life have always pushed it to the back burner.
 Nearly 19 years ago, when our youngest was born, my husband agreed to my request to revamp my wardrobe (I’m sure he didn’t quite realize what he was agreeing to), but I couldn't muster the time and mental space to get very far.

-When I started this blog two years ago, I was hoping I could have some fun and finally start working on that new wardrobe 😜.
+When I started blogging here two years ago, I was hoping I could have some fun and finally start working on that new wardrobe 😜.
 Unfortunately, it became clear that I didn’t feel the freedom to do any of it, and there were no little kids with crazy schedules to blame anymore!
 People pleasing, along with its fear, insecurity, and lack of self confidence have been my companions for as long as I can remember.
 It was no small surprise to see them pop up here.
 I was honest about these struggles in my blog posts, but that alone didn't help me make much progress.

 When the pandemic struck, and social restrictions were imposed, a completely unexpected thing happened: I was getting a break from what triggers my inner mess.
 Wearing a mask and keeping people at arm's length actually made me feel safe, and I was enjoying some much needed peace.
 So, I decided to take full advantage and not just abide by pandemic restrictions, but step away from online interactions as well.
 I enjoyed the emotional rest that it brought, and found that the mental clarity it fostered helped me to better understand the unhealthy thinking that overtook just about everything I put my hands to.